History of the Jews in Hannover: Deportations

 Expulsion from homes preceded the deportation of Jews from Germany, which began a short time later.
-At the end of 1941 and even before the Wannsee Conference in February 1942, many Jews living in Hanover were forceably taken to the designated collection camp, the Israelite Horticultural School in Ahlem.
-From there, 1001 people were transported to the Fischerhof train station in Linden on December 15, 1941, and deported to the Riga ghetto after luggage checks and body searches.
-Six further transports up to 1944 took place from this station to the concentration camps and ghettos in Auschwitz, Theresienstadt and Warsaw.
+At the end of 1941 and even before the Wannsee Conference in February 1942, many Jews living in Hanover were forcibly taken to the designated collection camp, the Israelitische Gartenbauschule (Israelite horticultural school) in Ahlem.
+From there, 1001 people were transported to the Fischerhof train station in Linden on 15th December 1941, and deported to the Riga ghetto after luggage checks and body searches.
+A further six transports departed from this station between 1941 and 1944, taking victims to concentration camps and ghettos in Auschwitz, Theresienstadt and Warsaw.
 An eighth transport from Hanover took place in 1945 from another station.

 A total of around 2400 people from the city and southern Lower Saxony were deported from Hanover, very few of whom survived the Shoah.
 From the first transport in 1941 with 1001 people it is known that 68 survived the Second World War.

 On the 70th anniversary of the first deportation, the city of Hannover commemorated the event on December 15, 2011, with memorial events attended by five survivors.
 This included a light action on Trammplatz.
 Schoolchildren lit a candle for each of the 1001 deported people, which when lined up formed a Star of David.
 The other program included an exhibition in the New Town Hall and a symposium.

 Concentration Camps

 In the present-day city area of Hanover, seven subcamps were established in 1943 and 1944 at the end of World War II, which were assigned to the Neuengamme concentration camp.
-The satellite camps were affiliated with industrial plants in which the concentration camp prisoners - including many Jews - were employed as laborers:
+The satellite camps were affiliated with industrial plants in which the concentration camp prisoners – including many Jews – were forced to perform labour under inhumane conditions.